History of Guernsey: The arrival of Christianity

+In the late tenth century, Benedictine monks from Mont-Saint-Michel founded a priory dedicated to Saint Michael the Archangel at St Michel du Valle in northern Guernsey.
+Sources variously date its foundation to c.
+962–968.
+The priory remained dependent on the abbey, and its former estates became known as the Fief Saint-Michel.
+Northern Guernsey was separated from the rest of the island at high tide until nineteenth-century land reclamation.
+The priory was distinct from the later Lihou Priory.

 The Duchy of Normandy

-The history of the Bailiwick of Guernsey goes back to 933 when the islands came under the control of William Longsword, son of Rollo the first Duke of Normandy, having been annexed from the Duchy of Brittany by the Duchy of Normandy.
-The island of Guernsey and the other island in the Channel Islands represent the last remnants of the medieval Duchy of Normandy.
-In the islands, Elizabeth II's traditional title as head of state was Duke of Normandy.
-(The masculine nomenclature "Duke" is retained even when the monarch is female.)
+In 933, Guernsey and the other Channel Islands came under the control of William Longsword, the son and successor of Rollo.
+The islands formed part of territories annexed from the Duchy of Brittany and incorporated into the Duchy of Normandy.
+Guernsey and the other Channel Islands are remnants of the medieval Duchy of Normandy and retain a constitutional relationship with the British Crown.

 In 1020, Duke Richard II split Guernsey in half, between the viscounts of the Cotentin and the viscounts of Bessin.
 However, when one of the former's ancestor died heirless in around 1137, the fief reverted to the Duke, hence why it is named Fief le Roi (the King's fief).

 According to tradition, Robert I, Duke of Normandy (the father of William the Conqueror) was journeying to England in 1032, to help Edward the Confessor.
 He was obliged to take shelter in Guernsey and gave land, now known as the Clos du Valle, to the monks.
 Furthermore, in 1061, when pirates attacked and pillaged the Island, a complaint was made to Duke William.
 He sent over Sampson D'Anneville, who succeeded, with the aid of the monks, in driving the pirates out.
 For this service, Sampson D' Anneville and the monks were rewarded with a grant of half the Island between them.
 The portion that went to the monastery was known as Le Fief St Michel, and included the parishes of St Saviour, St Pierre du Bois, Ste.
 Marie du Catel, and the Vale.
 The part of Sampson was called fief of Anneville.